truefoundry/cognita/README.md

 ### Retrievers

 Any registered question answer API is showcased here.
-To add your own retriever refer: `backend/modules/query_controllers/README.md`
+You can add your own retriever at : `backend/modules/query_controllers/`.
+Refer to `examples` folder for more info.

 ---

--   POST `/retrievers/answer`: Sample answer method to answer the question using the context from the collection.
+-   POST `/retrievers/openai/answer`: Sample answer method to answer the question using the context from the collection.

     -   It requires the following fields as payload: